Nucleic Acid and Genetic Code: Definition, Characteristics, Table, Facts, Properties

 Structure of DNA:

-DNA structure is a double helix made up of two polynucleotide strands which are made up of a phosphate group, a sugar molecule (deoxyribose), and a nitrogenous base.
+DNA structure is a double helix.
+It is made up of two polynucleotide strands, which are made up of a phosphate group, a sugar molecule (deoxyribose), and a nitrogenous base.

 Function of DNA:

-DNA uses the genetic data required in the growth, operation, and reproduction of all known living beings as well as many viruses.
+DNA stores and transmits genetic information.
+It uses the genetic data required for the growth, operation, and reproduction in organisms, as well as many viruses.

 Diagram: Double Helix Structure of DNA